xmtp/docs-xmtp-org/docs/pages/protocol/v3/identity.md

 ### Add a new wallet or installation

-The Inbox supports multiple associated wallets and multiple associated installations per wallet.
+The inbox supports multiple associated wallets and multiple associated installations per wallet.
 You can add and remove them individually.

 #### Add a wallet